Skip Nav Destination

 Published: 13 December 2000

-... endothelial denudation, indicating an action independent of the endothelium.
+... by endothelial denudation, indicating an action independent of the endothelium.
 This study indicates that: (a) the maximal effects of resveratrol on resistance arteries from lean and dietary-obese rats are not effected by endothelial dysfunction, and (b) the effects of resveratrol in lean animals (where...

 Articles